Darbar Movie Review: The Ultimate Rajinikanth Show For The Die-Hard Fans!

 Script & Direction

 AR Murugadoss, the writer-director has successfully turned Darbar, as a complete treat for the diehard fans of the superstar.
 The movie is the ultimate celebration of Rajini's impeccable superstardom and mass appeal.
-The director has also succeeded in narrating a heartwarming story of father-daughter relationship along with the commercial potboiler narrative.
+The director has also succeeded in narrating a heartwarming story of the father-daughter relationship along with the commercial potboiler narrative.

-The combination scenes of Rajinikanth and Niveda Thomas, who plays his daughter, are wonderfully written and are a treat to watch.
+The combination scenes of Rajinikanth and Niveda Thomas, who plays his daughter, are wonderfully written and a treat to watch.
 However, the screenplay falls flat when it comes to the character development of the rest of the actors, especially the roles played by Suneil Shetty and Nayanthara.
 However, the romantic track featuring Rajinikanth and Nayanthara is enjoyable.
 The way the narrative mentions the age gap between the characters deserves a special mention.

 However, Darbar disappoints a bit when it comes to the antagonist.
 Despite the exceptional built up given to the character, Suniel Shetty ends up as a weak, cliche villain.
-The lukewarm confrontation sequence between Adithya Arunachalam and Hari Chopra makes the climax less impactful and rushed.
+The lukewarm confrontation sequence between Adithya Arunachalam and Hari Chopra makes the climax less impactful and look rushed.

 Performances

 Rajinikanth, the superstar who plays Adithya Arunachalam is the heart and soul of the movie.
 His exuberant performance and charming screen presence make Darbar thoroughly entertaining.
-Nayanthara, who appears as Adithya's lady love Lilly looks simply gorgeous on-screen and her crackling chemistry with the superstar is a treat to watch.
+Nayanthara, who appears as Adithya's lady love Lilly looks simply gorgeous on-screen and her crackling chemistry with the superstar is a delight to watch.
 However, her talent is totally wasted in the underwritten role.

 Suniel Shetty, who appears as the lead antagonist makes a mark with his strong screen presence but has nothing much to do in the impactless role.
 Niveda Thomas, who plays Adithya's daughter Valli deserves a big applause for her matured performance.
-The young actress shines in the emotional sequences.
+The young actress has truly shined in the emotional sequences.
 The rest of the star cast including Prateik Babbar, Thambi Ramaiya, Yogi Babu, Sriman, etc., are good in their respective roles.

 Technical Aspects